 The Haunted Restaurant (Local Dining)

-We have a new restaurant in town called Harborside.
+We have a restaurant in town called Harborside (it has since closed).
 Before it was the Harborside, it was 5 Rivers.
 Before that, it was Portifino’s and before then, it used to be the old River Room.
 The River Room has since moved to their current location and Portifino’s renovated the whole area, even adding on one of the old shops from the Fogel Mall as part of the bar area.

 Whenever we’d visit the River Room and I had to use the ladies’ room, I always noticed someone was in there with me.
 I wasn’t alone.
 When it became Portifino’s and they put in two stalls, I would always distinctly hear someone in the second stall.